csexton/codeography.com/_posts/2015-02-17-a_good_commit_message.markdown

 ---
 title: How do you write great commit messages?
 layout: post
-date: 2015-02-12
+date: 2015-02-17
 ---

 The best way to learn to write great commit messages is to go back and read them.

-When reading code to go look at the git history every time you mutter "why did they do that."
-That point moment is when you want to know the real "why" behind the change.
-One of the best code-reading tools out there is figuring out hwo to access the history of a line quickly in [your](https://magit.github.io/) [editor](https://github.com/tpope/vim-fugitive) or in [your](https://github.com/blog/228-playing-the-blame-game) [repo](http://git-scm.com/docs/git-blame).
+When reading code take a moment and go look at the git history every time you mutter "why did they do that."
+That's the point in time when you want to know the real "why" behind the change.
+If you don't already know how, you should take moment to figure out how to access the history of a line quickly in [your](https://magit.github.io/) [editor](https://github.com/tpope/vim-fugitive) or in [your](https://github.com/blog/228-playing-the-blame-game) [repo](http://git-scm.com/docs/git-blame), the less friction the easier it is to go back and read about the changes.

 If you make a habbit out of this, you will quickly learn what is helpful and what is not.
 Then, if you are like me, you'll want to go back to slap your past-self for being lazy and giving a few bullet points of "what" was changed and not "why" it was changed.

+Sound good?
+You in?
+Cool.

 To get started just add the word "[because](https://twitter.com/sarahmei/status/566667320425066497)" to your commits.

 Lets look at an example.